Mostafa1Jamal1/alx-higher_level_programming/0x08-python-more_classes/README.md

 - repr() should return a string representation of the rectangle to be able to recreate a new instance by using eval()

+`5-rectangle.py` -> add to the previous module:
+- Print the message Bye rectangle... (... being 3 dots not ellipsis) when an instance of Rectangle is deleted